 This varies from place to place, and in one of the most naturally radioactive places on earth, Ramsar in Iran, the radioactive isotopes dissolved in the local hot springs raise the background level to 250 mSv a year (strangely, the residents are NOT all cancer-riddled).

-A table from the World Nuclear Association (it's an international organisation that promotes nuclear power) indicates that 20 mSv a year is the current annual safe limit for nuclear workers.
+A table from the World Nuclear Association (it's an international organization that promotes nuclear power) indicates that 20 mSv a year is the current annual safe limit for nuclear workers.

 The WNA says you have to reach exposure levels of 100 mSv a year (others say it's 50 mSv) before there's any evident increase in cancer.